wiyarmir/react-native-spotify-auth/README.md

 $ react-native link react-native-spotify-auth
 ```

 Unfortunately, transitive AAR dependencies are not bundled.
-Since Spotify SDK is not published in Maven, you need to manually include spotify lib from your project.
+Since Spotify SDK is not published in Maven or pods, you need to manually include spotify lib from your project.

+### Android

+#### Option 1

 There are two options for this.

-### Option 1

-#### Android

 In your `android/build.gradle` file add the following:

 ```diff